 For each week, the readings mainly divide into required and optional further readings.
 I include the optional readings just in case you find the topic especially interesting and would like to write a paper on it or simply learn more.

-Week 1 – The Possibility and Nature of the Ethics of Belief
+Week 1 – The Nature and History of the Ethics of Belief

 Required Reading There is none for this week.
 See Blackboard for notes and slides.